SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 ## 6. Warlord

 Whether they are loved, respected or feared, warlords are primarily known for one thing – leading soldiers like no one else.
 A warlord stands side by side with their allies and can shift the tide of any battle, no matter if it requires a sword or a sharp tongue.
-The sheer presence of these natural-born leaders is enough for a soldier to confidently follow their orders and be the best version of themselves.
+The sheer presence of these accomplished leaders is enough for a soldier to confidently follow their orders and be the best version of themselves.

 ### Level 3